1948 Lebanese presidential election

-The 1948 Lebanese presidential election was the third presidential election, which was held as parliamentary session on 21 September 1943.
+The 1948 Lebanese presidential election was the fifth presidential election, which was held as parliamentary session on 27 May 1948.
 The Constitutional Bechara El Khoury was re-elected as the president of Lebanon.

 The President is elected by the Members of Parliament.
 He needs a two-thirds majority to win in the first round, while an absolute majority is enough in the second round.
 He is always a Maronite Christian by convention.

 47 out of 55 deputies attended the session headed by Speaker Sabri Hamadeh.
 They all elected the incumbent president Bechara El Khoury.